bhasling/goa/README.md

 UnknownSenders folder in Gmail.

 GOA will never remove this email (it only moves it from your InBox to your UnknownSenders folder).
-You you use Gmail to Click the UnknownSenders folder to you will see all emails from UnknownSenders sorted with the most recent emails on top (always).
+If you use Gmail to Click the UnknownSenders folder you will see all emails from UnknownSenders sorted with the most recent emails on top (always).

 Periodically scan senders in your UknownSenders list to find someone who you think is important.
 Most of the emails in this list will be junk so important people will probably stand out.
 Open the message.
-Click the name of the From and Click "Add to Contacts".
+Click the name of the sender and click "Add to Contacts".

 Click the checkbox next to the email.
 In the top of the window click the move button and move the message to InBox.